khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 ### Who uses design tokens

-- **Authors:** An author creates design tokens that make design decisions consistent and reusable.
+- **Authors:** A design system author creates design tokens that make design decisions consistent and reusable.
-- **Users:** A user applies design tokens in design and code and makes decisions based on how the design token satisfies the use case.
+- **Consumers:** A design system consumer user applies design tokens in design and code and makes decisions based on how the design token satisfies the use case.

 ## Categories